lukaspirpamer/simple_JsonDecode/README.md

   ```

  ## See also:
- If you are looking for a mexfile based version, please give a look at: [matlab-json](https://github.com/leastrobino/matlab-json)
+ If you are looking for a faster mexfile based version, please give a look at: [matlab-json](https://github.com/leastrobino/matlab-json)